-Ahhh the Hôtel Hermitage Monte-Carlo.
+Ahhh, the Hotel Hermitage Monte Carlo.
 Pronounced Hermitaaaaage by the French, this Belle Époque dream was built in the early 1900s and is one of the two best luxury hotels in Monte Carlo.
-Its competition the Hotel De Paris is undergoing a huge refurb due for completion in September 2018, until then only 53 rooms are available to its most loyal customers.
-All this makes the Hôtel Hermitage Monte-Carlo an easy choice for lovers of luxury.
+Its competition, the Hotel De Paris, is undergoing a huge refurb due for completion in September 2018.
+Until then, only 53 rooms are available to their most loyal customers.
+All this makes the Hotel Hermitage Monte Carlo an easy choice for lovers of luxury.

-Enter thought the rotating glass doors and you are whisked into a historic foyer dripping with glamour and sophistication.
-When we arrived in July it was an unseasonably hot and sweaty 34’C outside.
-Inside, the air-conditioning effortlessly and discreetly kept the interior at a pleasant 23’C. In fact the ambiance was so delightful and the hotel so extensive that some of the Monte-Carlo locals chose to walk their miniature dogs between the two magnificent foyers on a circular routing.
-This is certainly the most chic, marble encrusted dog walking route I have ever seen!
+Enter through the rotating glass doors, and you are whisked into a historic foyer dripping with glamour and sophistication.
+When we arrived in July, it was an unseasonably hot and sweaty 34’C outside.
+Inside, the air-conditioning effortlessly and discreetly kept the interior at a pleasant 23’C. In fact, the ambiance was so delightful and the hotel so extensive that some of the Monte Carlo locals chose to walk their miniature dogs between the two magnificent foyers on a circular routing.
+This is certainly the chicest, marble-encrusted dog walking route I have ever seen!

-My Junior Suite was immaculate and spacious with dado rail rectangles on the walls, high ceilings and that magical discreet air-conditioning.
-Two double door windows made the room bright and airy.
-Step out onto the ornate Romeo and Juliet balconies your view was a courtyard garden in the centre of this sprawling building.
+My Junior Suite was immaculate and spacious with dado rail rectangles on the walls, high ceilings, and that magical discreet air-conditioning.
+Two double-door windows made the room bright and airy.
+Step out onto the ornate Romeo and Juliet balconies your view was a courtyard garden in the center of this sprawling building.

-The bathroom was also large with all the essentials you would expect; walk in shower, generous bath, marble tiling and Bvlgari scented toiletries, (my favourite and also used by the Belmond Cipriani in Venice as well as being present in the Emirates Business Class toiletry bag).
-The room was oh so quiet, the bed was oh so comfortable – I enjoyed an oh so perfect nights sleep!
+The bathroom was also large with all the essentials you would expect; walk-in shower, a generous bath, marble tiling, and Bvlgari scented toiletries (my favorite and also used by the Belmond Cipriani in Venice as well as being present in the Emirates Business Class toiletry bag).
+The room was oh so quiet, the bed was oh so comfortable – I enjoyed an oh so perfect night’s sleep!

 Bar, Restaurant & Pool

-I did not dine in the restaurant which holds 1 Michelin star.
+I did not dine in the restaurant, which holds 1 Michelin star.
 Nor did I drink in the bar as I prefer to sit outside Cafe de Paris and watch the world go by.
-I did take a look at both the bar and restaurant in the Hermitage and if you are able to sit outside on the terrace, they offer one of the best views in Monaco, an expansive vista across the main harbour.
-On this stay, the Hermitage also offered a fireworks meal package where you could dine and then enjoy front line seats on the terrace for the 10pm summer fireworks.
+I did take a look at both the bar and restaurant in the Hermitage, and if you are able to sit outside on the terrace, they offer one of the best views in Monaco, an expansive vista across the main harbor.
+On this stay, the Hermitage also offered a fireworks meal package where you could dine and then enjoy front-line seats on the terrace for the 10:00 pm summer fireworks.
 This is worth considering as these fireworks, held once every few weeks over the summer, are some of the most spectacular displays I have ever seen.

-Other facilities at the hotel include a new indoor swimming pool and extensive spa and fitness facility located in the Thermes Marins Monte-Carlo Spa and Health Centre.
+Other facilities at the hotel include a new indoor swimming pool and an extensive spa and fitness facility located in the Thermes Marins Monte Carlo spa and Health Centre.
 This means the large pool isn’t exclusive to hotel guests but is probably the largest indoor pool in Monaco and also has a sun deck if you want to catch some rays.
 The gym facility is also one of the largest and best I have seen in Monaco.

-And so to the question on whether I would return and the answer is; but of course!
+And so to the question of whether I would return and the answer is, but of course!
 The central location, the immaculate rooms, the elegant communal areas, the hotel is simply enchanting.
 To add to the excitement, the main ballroom at the hotel hosts a calendar of events throughout the year.
-On this stay there was a stunning diamond jewellery and luxury watch showcase.
-Whist my husband was predictably being drawn to an assortment of Richard Mille watches, I spotted Dame Shirley Bassey browsing the concessions with friends, one of whom was gazing longingily at a large diamond when I overheard her say “Daaarling, you had better take a picture of that – as a picture is the only thing you’ll be taking home!”.
+On this stay, there was stunning diamond jewelry and luxury watch showcase.
+Whist, my husband, was predictably being drawn to an assortment of Richard Mille watches, I spotted Dame Shirley Bassey browsing the concessions with friends, one of whom was gazing longingly at a large diamond when I overheard her say, “Daaarling, you had better take a picture of that – as a picture is the only thing you’ll be taking home!”.